SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 - docker-compose (preferably without the need for sudo)
 - make

-Furthermore, a running HANA instance with DocStore enabled is necessary.
+Furthermore, a running HANA instance with SAP HANA JSON Document Store enabled is necessary.

 For the installation of Go-hdb see the following links:
 - [https://developers.sap.com/tutorials/hana-clients-install.html](url)